ARTICLE

 The Hall of Nations took the form of a truncated pyramid (pyramid with a flat instead of pointed top) with chamfered corners, creating eight vertices as anchor points at the base.
 The shell was a space frame structure composed of tetrahedral — or triangular pyramid — concrete units, each almost 5 metres wide, with some of their faces open and others closed with concrete cladding.
 Such a structure allowed for a vast, uninterrupted interior space with no supporting columns, while remaining visually and materially light yet robust.
 The interior had a span of 78 metres across at the base, with a height rising from 3 metres at the edges to 21 metres in the centre, with multiple mezzanine levels.
 This allowed it to accommodate displays of varying sizes, from small objects to large industrial machinery.

-The structural vocabulary of the Hall of Nations reflects various architectural influences.
+The structural vocabulary of the complex reflects various architectural influences.
 The Modernist ethos was reflected in the bare yet highly geometric design, with precise mathematical relationships between the larger structure and its constituent modules that echoed each other; as well as in the large-scale use of unembellished concrete, evoking Brutalist design.
-The use of the space frame as a vast, three-dimensional jaali draws on the lattice screens of Indo-Islamic and earlier Indian architecture, while the chamfered corners were influenced by Humayun’s Tomb in Delhi.
+The use of the space frame as a vast, three-dimensional jaali draws on the lattice screens of Indo-Islamic and earlier Indian architecture, while the chamfered corners were influenced by Humayun’s Tomb.

 The design and engineering of the structure emerged from economic considerations and the availability of materials and labour at the time in India.
 The space frame construction was chosen because, aside from its inherent strength with an economy of material, it could be used for both the sides and the roof, and easily adapted for the smaller size of the Halls of Industries.
 However, prefabricated modules for space frames were unavailable in India and typical materials such as steel struts were prohibitively expensive and difficult to source.
 Raj and Rewal chose concrete, which was easily available and economically viable, though it had never previously been used for a space frame of this scale anywhere in the world.